 We have short term accommodation available in a furnished barn loft or converted container and other longer term options can be discussed.

 We are looking for people who are open and friendly, reliable, hardworking and honest.
 This is a challenging and fun opportunity for the right people.

 Interns live and work on the farm, experiencing many facets of our diverse activities.
 AislingQuoy internships are full-time, intensive experiences allowing you the opportunity to experience what it really means to farm.
-One of the joys and challenges of farming is living and working with the rhythm of the seasons.
+You must be prepared for early morning starts and working into the evening.One of the joys and challenges of farming is living and working with the rhythm of the seasons.
 The work schedule follows the demands of the seasons, the weather, and animal needs.

 You will be doing a lot of heavy lifting, repetitive hand activities (milking) and cleaning and must be prepared for this.
-You must be prepared for early morning starts and working into the evening.

 If you are interested in cheese making you must be comfortable learning the technical aspects of cheese making, including some chemistry.
 Must be very meticulous, and detail oriented.
 Cleanliness is key.
 Making cheese is fun and rewarding and also requires long hours on your feet washing dishes and caring for the aging cheese.

 Main meals are with us and you would be expected to share in some of the cooking.
 Other meals are prepared yourself, with ingredients from the farm.

 We are looking for self-motivated people, over 21 who are interested in learning through hard work, with a passion for food and sustainability.
-Days can involve long hours working on your feet and there is a lot of cleaning and heavy lifting involved in dairying and cheesemaking so you must be prepared for this type of work.
-Although not remote, we are in a rural area, so you need to enjoy the outdoors with limited access to amenities and be easy to get along with.
+Days can involve long hours working on your feet and start early to care for the animals.
+Chores happen daily - the animals must get fed and cared for regardless of the day of the week.